On the Robustness of Verbal Confidence of LLMs in Adversarial Attacks: Adversarial Attacks on Verbal Confidence

 \subsection{Design of Confidence Elicitation}

 Our confidence elicitation methods are based on the framework proposed in \cite{xiong2024can}, where CEMs primarily consist of a prompting strategy (i.e., task instruction) for generating verbalized numeric confidence scores.
 CEMs can also include sampling strategies for generating multiple LLM responses, which are then aggregated to ideally produce a more representative confidence.
-We use the self-random sampling strategy, which samples $K$ different output sequences $ \{\bm{\mathcal{Y}}_1, \bm{\mathcal{Y}}_2, \dots, \bm{\mathcal{Y}}_K \} $ using a specific temperature parameter, from which confidence estimates $ \{\mathcal{C}_1, \dots \mathcal{C}_K \}$ are derived.
+We use the self-random sampling strategy, which samples $K$ different output sequences $ \{\bm{\mathcal{Y}}_1, \bm{\mathcal{Y}}_2, \dots, \bm{\mathcal{Y}}_K \} $ using a specific temperature parameter, from which confidence estimates $ \{\mathcal{C}_1, \dots, \mathcal{C}_K \}$ are derived.
 To aggregate these disparate estimates, we take the average of the confidence estimates over the $K$ estimates as the final confidence estimate $C_{AVG}$, and choose the most common predicted label as the answer $ \mathcal{A}_{FINAL} = \mbox{Mode}(\mathcal{A}_1, \dots, \mathcal{A}_K)$.

-As described in Table \ref{table:method_descriptions}, we propose to incorporate four CEMs: \textit{Base}, \textit{Chain-of-Thought (CoT)}, \textit{Multi-Step (MS)}, and $K$-\textit{Averaged CoT} (Self Consistency Prompting \citep{wang2023selfconsistency} or SC).
+As described in Table \ref{table:method_descriptions}, we propose to incorporate four main CEMs: \textit{Base}, \textit{Chain-of-Thought (CoT)}, \textit{Multi-Step (MS)}, and \textit{Self Consistency Prompting} (\textit{SC}) \citep{wang2023selfconsistency}.
 The first three methods are based on deterministic sampling.
-SC allows us to assess attack effectiveness under more random variation.
-We note that MS produces far less confident responses allowing us to ascertain attack performance in lower confidence scenarios.
+SC allows us to assess attack effectiveness under more random variation by averaging confidence across multiple sampled responses.
+Note that we utilize an additional form of SC called SC-CA (Self Consistency - Complete Average) in certain experiments, most notably for developing ConfidenceTriggers, since utilizing absolute model confidence is beneficial for optimizing the algorithm.
+While SC averages the confidence scores of only the majority voted answer out of K predicted samples, SC-CA is concerned with absolute confidence and hence averages the confidence scores of all K predicted samples irrespective of the majority voted class.
+This is useful in cases where priority is on confidence irrespective of label (please refer to Appendix \ref{appendix:attk_algo} for the formulation of SC-CA).
+We also note that MS produces far less confident responses allowing us to ascertain attack performance in lower confidence scenarios.
 We focus on these CEMs since they are the most straightforward to attain and directly capture the model's perception of confidence with minimal processing.
 Examples of prompts can be found in Appendix \ref{appendix:promptexamples}.